 Work by ENOC, the European Network of Ombudspersons for Children

-ENOC is a network which includes Children’s Commissioners and Children’s Ombudspersons, all of who promote and protect children’s rights as laid out in the UNCRC.
-There are 34 member countries who come together to share information and strategies.
+ENOC is a network which includes Children’s Commissioners and Children’s Ombudspersons, who all promote and protect children’s rights as laid out in the UNCRC.
+There are representatives from 34 member countries who come together to share information and strategies.

 As a member of ENOC, our office has been sharing their communications around the coronavirus pandemic.